Nukleon84/OpenFMSL/README.md

 3. Press the RUN button on the toolbar to execute the script.
 ![alt text](https://github.com/Nukleon84/OpenFMSL/blob/master/doc/IDE_console.PNG "The IDE has a simple python shell integrated that reports results and takes interactive commands")
 ![alt text](https://github.com/Nukleon84/OpenFMSL/blob/master/doc/IDE_plots.PNG "The IDE can also display simple charts and diagrams")

+## Going further
+You can also build your own programs that use the different components of OpenFMSL.
+YOu should strongly consider using Castle.Windsor as the dependency injection container, as the library was build around this.
+As a starting point, you could create a command line program that uses the ThermodynamicsImporter and the basic classes in the library to run a fixed flowsheet.
+You can copy a lot of the Python code from the examples directly to C# (just add semicolons).